Arthur Gietzelt: Factional leadership

+Federal politics

+Gietzelt was elected to a six-year Senate term at the 1970 election, commencing on 1 July 1971.
+He was re-elected to further terms at the 1974, 1975, 1977, 1983 and 1987 elections, on three occasions having his term cut short by double dissolutions.
+He resigned from the Senate on 27 February 1989, having delayed his retirement in order to ensure his preferred successor, John Faulkner, would be nominated to the casual vacancy.

 In 1976 Gietzelt joined Jim Cairns, Barry Egan and Bridget Gilling as a member of the Tribunal on Homosexuals and Discrimination.
 He was appointed Minister for Veterans' Affairs in March 1983 in the first Hawke Ministry and held that position until July 1987.
 He was a joint Father of the Senate from 1987 until his departure from parliament.
 He resigned from the Senate in February 1989.

+Personal life

+In 1949, Gietzelt married Dawn Haslam, with whom he had three children.
+They had been introduced the previous year and were both officeholders in the Australian Labor League of Youth.

 Gietzelt was made an Officer of the Order of Australia in 1992 for "service to the Australian Parliament and to local government".

 Gietzelt died on 5 January 2014, aged 93.

-His younger brother was Ray Gietzelt, a famous Australian trade unionist who led the Federated Miscellaneous Workers' Union of Australia (FMWU; later known as United Voice) from 1955 to 1984.